Upcoming EU regulatory changes and opportunities for feedback: Quarterly report

 Aim: Draw up a list of substances contained either in veterinary medicines authorised in the EU for food-producing animals, or in medicines authorised in the EU for human use which may be administered to food-producing aquatic species when there are no medicines authorised for such species or those authorised are not available.

-Timeline: Public consultation expected in 2025, adoption of Regulation expected in fourth quarter of 2026.
+Timeline: Public consultation expected soon; adoption of Regulation expected in fourth quarter of 2026.

 Illegal, unreported and unregulated fishing – identification of non-cooperating non-EU countries – Implementing Decision

-Timeline: Public consultation expected soon, adoption of Regulation expected in third quarter of 2025.
+Timeline: Public consultations expected soon; adoption of the Communication expected in the fourth quarter of 2026.

 Animal welfare – verifying compliance with EU welfare rules (detailed requirements) – Implementing Regulation